JorisATh/JorisATh.github.io/_pages/about.md

 Aside from the research for my thesis, I am pursuing a second line of research in which I apply qualitative data analysis (QDA) to Brazilian politics.

-I am currently (Fall 2023) spending a semester as a visiting scholar at Texas A&M University.
+I am currently (Fall 2023) spending a semester abroad as a visiting scholar at Texas A&M University.